WhatDanDoes/auth0-portfolio-config/manual-tests/auth0-force-account-linking-rule/README.md

 ## Requirements

-1. A single email address with registerd Gmail and Paratext accounts
+1. A single email address with registered Gmail and Paratext accounts
-2. An existing web application configured to authenticate with Gmail, Paratext, and the Auth0-managed _username-password-authentication_ database connection
+2. An existing SIL web application configured to authenticate with Gmail, Paratext, and the Auth0-managed _username-password-authentication_ database connection

 ## Setup